apache/beam/website/www/site/content/en/documentation/transforms/python/aggregation/groupbykey.md

 In the following example, we create a pipeline with a `PCollection` of produce keyed by season.

-We use `GroupByKey` group all the produce for each season.
+We use `GroupByKey` to group all the produce for each season.

 {{< highlight py >}}
 {{< code_sample "sdks/python/apache_beam/examples/snippets/transforms/aggregation/groupbykey.py" groupbykey >}}